opticSquid/opticSquid/README.md

 ## About Me

-I'm an Electrical Engineer (⚡) and a Tech Enthusiast (💻) from India.
+I'm an Electrical Engineer (⚡) by education and a Software Developer (💻) by profession from India.
 A **self trained programmer** and **full stack Web Developer**.
-I am pursuing a **Bachelors in Electrical Engineering** from **Techno Main Saltlake, Kolkata**.
-Aspire to become a security practisioner and a AI enthusiast eventually I dream of brining best of both worlds together to make the Internet or its future successors secure.
+I aspire to become a security practisioner and a AI enthusiast eventually I dream of brining best of both worlds together to make the Internet or its future successors secure.
 I love to learn new things and to **solve problems**.
 <p align="center">
     <img align="right" alt="GIF" src="https://github.com/Gapur/Gapur/blob/master/coding.gif?raw=true" width="408" height="318" />
 </p>
-Currently I work majorly in MERN stack
+Currently I work majorly in Java & MERN stack
+- Java
+- Spring Framework
+- Microservices
+- Postgesql
+- Mysql
+- Docker
+- Kafka
 - Mongo DB
 - Express JS
 - React JS
 - Node JS
 - Bootstrap, Material UI, Tailwind CSS etc..

-Other than that major languages and frameworks & Libraries I know
+Other than that major technologies and frameworks I know
+- GCP
+- AWS
 - Firebase
 - Cloud Functions
-- Angular JS
 - Python
 - C++